andrewjk/grab-xml/README.md

 ### grabHtml

-Parses HTML into a root node with all of the HTML's nodes as children.
+Parses HTML into a root XmlNode object with all of the HTML's nodes as children.
 Basically, it calls `grabXml` with the `voidElements` and `literalElements` options set to values that work for HTML.

 ```ts
 import { grabHtml } from 'grab-xml';